Head Injury, Age 3 and Younger (cont.)

 IN THIS ARTICLE

 Each new learning stage for your baby requires increased attention on your part to prevent an injury.
 It may surprise you how fast your baby can move from one stage to the next.
 Being aware of your baby's abilities and what skills he or she is likely to develop next will help you prevent injuries.
-To help you keep track of important safety features, use the nursery equipment safety checklist.
+A nursery equipment safety checklist will help you keep your baby's environment safe.

 Always be gentle with your baby.
 Be sure to protect your baby from a brain injury.
 Shaking or slapping a baby in anger can cause an injury to the brain.
 If a baby has been shaken or slapped, it is your responsibility to notify your doctor.